 DeFi is an abbreviation for Decentralized Finance.

-The idea behind decentralized finance is to disarm the financial power from central authorities like banks and other financial institutions.
+The idea behind decentralized finance is to disarm the financial power of central authorities like banks and other financial institutions.

 DeFi is based on peer-to-peer networks, similar to the ones used by cryptocurrencies.